7 Tips for Better Sleep Hygiene

 Your bedroom is a temple.

 We’ve all experienced the stress of a cluttered bedroom.
-It’s difficult to settle in for a night of rejuvenating slumber when two weeks-worth of unfolded laundry sleeps next to you, water glasses pile high on your nightstand and it smells like your cat’s litterbox.
-Create an environment that’s conducive to quality sleep by regulating your room to a moderate temperature (ideally 60 to 67 degrees Fahrenheit), masking distracting noise with white noise (a fan or sleep playlist) or earplugs, darkening your room with blackout shades or wearing a sleep mask, utilizing a scent known to promote sleep like lavender and keeping it clean.
+It’s difficult to settle in for a night of rejuvenating slumber when two weeks-worth of unfolded laundry sleeps next to you, water glasses are piled high on your nightstand, and it smells like your cat’s litterbox.
+Create an environment that’s conducive to quality sleep by regulating your room to a moderate temperature (ideally 60 to 67 degrees Fahrenheit), masking distracting noise with white noise (a fan or sleep playlist) or earplugs, darkening your room with blackout shades or wearing a sleep mask, utilizing a scent known to promote sleep like lavender, and keeping it clean.

 In today’s environment, we are constantly stimulated.
 We are bombarded with immediate news of the latest tragedies, and we constantly scroll through post after post of the curated lives of friends and family on social media.
 It’s nearly impossible to leave work at your desk when you’re always just a click away from your email.
 With so much to do, it can be hard to devote enough time (seven to nine hours, to be exact) to a full night’s worth of quality sleep.
 But for just a moment, take a step back.
 If health and happiness are at the top of your list of what really matters to you, sleep is a key variable in that formula.
 Practice good sleep hygiene and feel the benefits of deep sleep to your mind and body.
 If your sleep issues are not resolved by practicing good sleep hygiene, make an appointment with a health care provider to address any underlying sleep disorders.
 You won’t regret it.

 Heartburn, Acid Reflux, or Indigestion?
 Setting the Record Straight